-Anyway, they have to retrieve seven jewels containing Tamahome’s memories so they can be returned to Taka so he can stay in existence.
+Anyway, they have to retrieve seven jewels containing Tamahome’s memories so he can stay in existence.
 Evidently, the Suzaku warriors all have the jewels as Chichiri and Tasuki already had theirs, Hotohori’s is found in the palace (In his son, more specifically) and Nuriko’s is in an old crystal ball keepsake from his childhood.

 About halfway through the OVA series, four of Tamahome’s memory jewels get stolen and destroyed.
-Later Tamahome’s “real” self kindasortaishidunno appears and, oh btw he already got Chiriko’s and Mitsukake’s jewels, comes about and—What?
+Later Tamahome’s “real” self kindasortaishidunno appears and, oh by the way, he already got Chiriko’s and Mitsukake’s jewels, comes about and—What?
 Oh yeah, you remember those characters I told you about from the TV series review that always get pushed to the side and ignored?
-Yeah, well instead of building any stories for them (or building ANY story whatsoever for Chiriko) when they find their respective memory jewel, Tenkou just blurts out that he already got Chiriko’s and Mitsukake’s memory jewels for ‘Tamahome’.
+Yeah, well instead of building any stories for them (or building any story whatsoever for Chiriko) when they find their respective memory jewel, Tenkou just blurts out that he already got Chiriko’s and Mitsukake’s memory jewels for ‘Tamahome’.

 Oh well, at least Mitsukake got to save Tasuki’s life and Chiriko at least tried to do something. *sigh*

 Back to the story, the Tamahome thing is bugging me.
-See, in the next to last episode Tamahome comes back.
+In the next to last episode, Tamahome comes back.
 He seems like the real Tamahome and claims Taka is nothing but a shadow of him.
 This seems right, I mean, that is why Taka’s disappearing right?
 This is insanely confusing, because Tenkou and the others act like Tamahome’s possessed or he’s another completely different person just turned evil now because he was jealous of Taka.

 From Chichiri’s episode, I’d bank on the latter.
-See his best friend came back to life, but was renamed something different since he was a god now.
-Senki or something?
+His best friend came back to life, but was renamed something different since he was a god now.
+Senki, I believe?
 Tamahome’s ‘name’ was Yousui.
 Chichiri’s friend was still his friend, but he had just turned vengeful and spiteful since Chichiri killed him.
-Besides, the memory jewels were able to be absorbed into him AND he was obsessed with making Miaka his and was broken to shreds over killing her.
-(Yes yes, I’m spoilering you up and down the street)
+Besides, the memory jewels were able to be absorbed into him, he was obsessed with making Miaka his and was broken to shreds over killing her.

-If that is true, they just screwed up majorly.
+If that is true, they just screwed up badly.
 Tamahome would never get that possessive or jealous over someone who is essentially himself.
 It only makes sense that Miaka would be attached to someone who is supposedly Tamahome’s reborn self.
-In fact, it’s almost an homage.

-And what was up with all of the Suzaku seven and Keisuke telling Taka not to give up on Miaka?
+And what was up with all of the Suzaku Seven and Keisuke telling Taka not to give up on Miaka?
 What the hell do you want him to do?
-He’s A: a shadow, B: going to vanish soon and C: it would just cause Miaka insane confusion if both were vying for her heart since they’re both the same person.
-And hi?
-You’ve known Taka all of a couple weeks, Tamahome was your friend for ages; way to stick by your buddy.
+He’s A) a shadow, B) going to vanish soon and C) it would just cause Miaka insane levels confusion if both were vying for her heart since they’re both the same person.
+You’ve known Taka all of a couple weeks, Tamahome was your friend for ages – way to stick by your buddy.

-Bonus!: At the end of each episode there’s a segment called “Mysterious Play-ing around” (GET IT!?
-PLAY-ING!
-Fushigi Yuugi’s full title is Fushigi Yuugi the Mysterious Play!
-HAH) It is a series of three short segments of the episode it follows, but they’re spoofed in some way.
+Bonus!: At the end of each episode there’s a segment called “Mysterious Play-ing Around” It is a series of three short segments of the episode it follows, but they’re spoofed in some way.
 For instance, the first MPA is a spoof of the scene where Taka jumps off the roof to save Miaka.
 Instead of grabbing her, though, he clings to the railing and claims he’s afraid of heights as Miaka falls and calls him a jerk.
 Some of these were pretty funny and I LOVED the second one from the last episode, that was hilarious.
 However, they’re not as funny as the hot springs shorts.

-Music: I have no qualms about it, for once.
+Music: I have no qualms with it, for once.
 At least they ditched the idea of making a beat synced outro, though.
-I guess if I had once qualm about all of the ending themes for Fushigi Yuugi it’s that the intro for it is too long.
+I guess if I had one issue with all of the ending themes for Fushigi Yuugi it’s that the intro for it is too long.
 They spend like 30 seconds just staring at each other as something happens with no one talking and music plays, then the credits roll.

-Bottom line: It’s more enjoyable than the previous OVA, but it tarnishes some of the characters.
-It has a better villain than the TV series, and some episodes are truly touching, but if you’re nitpicky, like me, you may be left feeling hollow.
+Bottom Line: It’s more enjoyable than the previous OVA, but it tarnishes some of the characters.
+It has a better villain than the TV series, and some episodes are truly touching, but if you’re nitpicky, like me, you may be left feeling a little hollow.

 It does make for a better ending to the series than the TV series ending did, though.

-Recommended Audience: Let’s see.
-Nudity, attempted rape, some violence, sex scene (Yeah you heard me.
-Miaka and Taka do the horizontal cha-cha-cha.) but it’s nothing graphic, in fact, if it wasn’t for the dialogue of them “becoming one” in body I never would’ve guessed they were doing it until after I saw them naked in bed together (Covered by a sheet) Also, I love the sheer avoidance of manservice.
-Taka actually has a shower scene, but they pan from his neck up.
-RIP OFF.
-My inner fangirl is not pleased.
-No, I will not be sated by that scene of Tenkou in the blood bath, I don’t care if he’s naked, that’s creepy.
-Unneeded incestuous relationship.
-Both of them are naked btw.
-They don’t have sex but they both are naked.
+Recommended Audience: Nudity, attempted rape, some violence, sex scene, but it’s nothing graphic, in fact, if it wasn’t for the dialogue of them “becoming one” in body I never would’ve guessed they were doing it until after I saw them naked in bed together (Covered by a sheet) implications of incest.